The most common form of unwanted dampness in buildings is water from the air that forms as condensation.

 The air in buildings can have a high level of relative humidity due to the activity of the occupants (e.g. cooking, drying clothes, breathing etc.).
 When this water laden air comes into contact with cold surfaces such as windows and cold walls it can condense, causing water to be deposited.
 The point at which the water held in the air changes from vapour to liquid is known as the dew point.

-Condensation is often associated with poor heating and ventilation in buildings, but this simple view can be misleading.
-It is chiefly a winter problem, as the external air temperature is low and external walls and windows are cold.
+Condensation is often associated with poor heating and ventilation in buildings.
+It is more apparent in winter, as the external air temperature is low and external walls and windows are cold.
 The usual sequence of events is as follows:

 - Cold air enters the building